 DLS Review:

-In this final full-length instalment into his signature Crabs series, Smith takes on board the recent popularity for occultist novels by incorporating this dark twist to the crabs series.
+In this final full-length instalment into his signature ‘Crabs’ series, Smith takes on board the recent popularity for occultist novels by incorporating this dark twist to the crabs series.
 The novel takes on a peculiar edge for a crabs novel, placing more weight towards the terrorist actions of Merrick and his animal rights activists than that of the crabs' final stance.
 This is indeed a surprising angle to take with such a late addition to the crabs series, but does add a certain freshness and new interest value to the series as a whole.

 Packed from cover to cover with blood-drenched gore and non-stop cancerous crustacean action, this unrelenting pulp horror tale keeps its utterly over-the-top storyline moving at a mile-a-minute.
 Indeed, Smith gets well and truly stuck into some down-and-dirty grotesque splatter; pushing the novel further towards the more repulsive side of pulp horror, in a clear attempt to sicken his readers.

 The characterisation is pretty well-developed, with David Knight depicted as somewhat of a clichéd hero, whereas Pete Merrick is a magnificently exaggerated psychotic killer with a surprising depth to his complex personality.
 Merrick is certainly the main driving factor behind the storyline, with much weight put towards his dwindling rational side.
-Quite frankly, it
+Quite frankly, it’s really Merrick and Merrick alone that makes this novel what it is.

 As the bloodspill increases, so the novel climbs towards the dramatic conclusion.
 Sadly there are no surprises or clever twists to be had in these final pages, just a satisfying ending to a thoroughly enjoyable pulp horror novel.